soupi/learn-haskell-blog-generator/src/10-faq.md

 The Haskell community keeps marching forward, developing new libraries, tools and techniques as well as creating new material for older concepts.
-The [Haskell planetarium](https://haskell.pl-a.net) aggregates feeds from several communities into one page, as well as a [weekly Haskell newsletter](https://haskellweekly.news/).
+The [Haskell planetarium](https://haskell.pl-a.net) aggregates feeds from several communities into one page, as well as a [Haskell Weekly newsletter](https://haskellweekly.news/).
 You might also find the quite a bit of Haskell presence on [Twitter](https://twitter.com/search?q=%23Haskell&src=typeahead_click)!